dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/contact-manager/iteration-1-create-the-application-cs.md

 ASP.NET MVC Web Application Project.
 Launch Visual Studio and select the menu option **File, New Project**.
 The **New Project** dialog appears (see Figure 1).
 Select the **Web** project type and the **ASP.NET MVC Web Application** template.
 Name your new project *ContactManager* and click the OK button.

 Make sure that you have .NET Framework 3.5 selected from the dropdown list at the top right of the **New Project** dialog.
-Otherwise, the ASP.NET MVC Web Application template won t appear.
+Otherwise, the ASP.NET MVC Web Application template won't appear.

 [![The New Project dialog box](iteration-1-create-the-application-cs/_static/image1.jpg)](iteration-1-create-the-application-cs/_static/image1.png)